 Program Overview

-Our Middle School Summer Challenge program is designed to expand students' critical thinking skills in an exciting and innovative environment.
-Students participate in an arts and humanities themed course, leadership and team building activities, and a STEM course creating a well-rounded summer experience.
-This program is noncredit.
+Our Middle School Summer Challenge program is designed to expand participants' critical thinking skills in an exciting and innovative environment.
+Our noncredit program includes an arts and humanities themed learning, leadership and team building activities, and a STEM course creating a well-rounded summer experience.
+This program is ideal for individuals looking to build a strong academic foundation and engage with peers from across the St. Louis area.

 Dates